Decorated Army Officer Who Heard President Trump’s Ukraine Call: ‘I Did Not Think It Was Proper’

 “I realized that if Ukraine pursued an investigation into the Bidens and Burisma it would likely be interpreted as a partisan play which would undoubtedly result in Ukraine losing the bipartisan support it has thus far maintained,” he added.

-Burisma is a reference to the energy company at which Biden’s son, Hunter Biden, was a member of the board while his father was still in office.
+Burisma is a reference to the energy company where Biden’s son, Hunter Biden, was a member of the board while his father was still in office.

 Vindman said that he felt compelled to provide his opinion of the phone call to Congress out of a “sense of duty.”
-He will spend Tuesday in front of the House Intelligence, Foreign Affairs and Oversight and Reform Committees and is one of the first witnesses in Trump’s circle to go against a White House directive forbidding anyone in that circle to assist House Democrats with the investigation.
+He will spend Tuesday in front of the House Intelligence, Foreign Affairs and Oversight and Reform Committees, and is one of the first witnesses in Trump’s circle to go against a White House directive forbidding anyone in that circle to assist House Democrats with the investigation.

 As I discussed with @maddow tonight, Lieutenant Colonel Vindman would be the first white house official who would actually be defying the white house’s orders not to cooperate.
 His testimony is very important. pic.twitter.com/joo0FItIiR